July 21, 2025

 Industrial waste represents a significant source of cobalt scrap.
 This category includes cobalt alloy scraps generated during manufacturing processes, particularly within the aerospace industry.
 Components such as turbine blades and engine parts often contain high-value cobalt alloys.

-Additionally, used cutting tools and wear-resistant components made with cemented carbides are another important source.
+Additionally, cutting tools and wear-resistant components made with cemented carbides are another important source.
 Residuals from the production or machining of various cobalt-based alloys also fall under this category.
-Catalysts used in petrochemical and other industrial processes can contain significant amounts of cobalt , as do sludges, filter cakes, and other by-products generated by various industrial operations.
+Catalysts used in petrochemical and other industrial processes can contain significant amounts of cobalt, as do sludges, filter cakes, and other by-products generated by various industrial operations.

-Notably, industrial scrap often has a higher concentration of cobalt compared to end-of-life consumer products.
+Notably, industrial scrap often has a higher cobalt concentration than end-of-life consumer products.
 This higher concentration can lead to a greater yield of recovered cobalt per unit of scrap processed, potentially resulting in lower processing costs relative to the value of the recovered material.
 Examples of specific cobalt-containing alloys found in industrial scrap include Stellite grades, F-75, FSX414, Mar M509, and Mar M247LC.

 Several companies specialize in the recycling of industrial cobalt scrap, facilitating the recovery of this valuable metal from manufacturing waste streams.

 End-of-life batteries are another crucial and rapidly expanding source of cobalt scrap.
-This includes spent lithium-ion batteries from a wide range of applications, such as portable electronics like smartphones, laptops, and tablets.
+This includes spent lithium-ion batteries from a wide range of applications, including portable electronics such as smartphones, laptops, and tablets.

 The increasing adoption of electric vehicles is leading to a growing volume of end-of-life EV batteries, which represent a substantial future source of cobalt.
 Batteries used in stationary energy storage systems also contribute to this scrap stream.
 Furthermore, manufacturing scrap generated during the production of new batteries is another significant source of recyclable cobalt.

 The amount of cobalt present in these batteries can vary depending on the specific battery chemistry.
 For instance, Lithium Cobalt Oxide (LCO) batteries typically have a high cobalt content.
-However, it is important to note that some newer battery technologies are being developed with the aim of reducing or even eliminating the use of cobalt.
+However, it is important to note that newer battery technologies are being developed to reduce or even eliminate cobalt use.

 Companies like Samsung are actively involved in recycling cobalt from battery manufacturing scrap, highlighting the growing focus on recovering valuable materials from this waste stream.
 The sheer volume of end-of-life batteries expected in the coming years, driven by the surge in EV adoption, positions this category as a major source of cobalt for recycling.